Child & Family Services

 Leaders have a major impact on a child’s sport and recreation experience.
 The training is based in research and has been designed to equip leaders with activities, knowledge, tips and resources to enhance their programs as well as their relationships with children and other staff members.

-For further information about HIGH FIVE® training visit www.HIGHFIVE.org
+For further information about HIGH FIVE® training, call Angela at the Town Office 403-854-4433 to register or visit www.HIGHFIVE.org.

 Are you a parent with a new baby or young child under the age of six?
 Are you committed to providing the best you can for your child?
 Do you wish your child came with a manual?
 Are you experiencing other challenges in your life while you try to raise your young family?
 If you answered yes to any of these questions you may be eligible for the Heallthy Families Home Visitation Program.